Want to Know if You’re in Good Standing with the IRS? Here’s How.

 IRS transcripts (“IRS speak” for tax records) show your tax history, including tax returns you’ve filed, your income information, and your account activity.

 Account transcripts can be particularly useful if you have questions about your status.
-You can see any audits, CP2000 notices, payment amounts and dates, filing information, penalties charged, and other activity on your account transcript.
+You can see any:

 Words of caution: If you have any issues with the IRS, such as audits or back taxes, transcripts don’t provide much insight into your status and interactions with the IRS.
-If you’re not sure what the transactions on your account mean, it’s best to call the IRS to speak to a representative who can give you more details.
+If you’re not sure what the transaction codes mean, it’s best to call the IRS to speak to a representative who can give you more details.

-Transcripts are written from the IRS point of view and include codes and language that isn’t always easy to translate.
+Transcripts are written from the IRS point of view and aren’t always easy to translate.
 You may want to consult a tax professional for help.

-3. Review your IRS online account for tax information.
+3. Research your IRS online account for tax information.

 In your online IRS account, you can view tax bills, see payments you’ve made in the past 18 months, and download your transcripts.
 If your transcripts show any unusual activity, you’ll have to contact the IRS to learn more.